 Things slow down in many workplaces during the holidays, but what about your networking?
-The holidays can be a great time to grow your professional network.
-It is a social time with a lot of parties, events and other opportunities to meet new people and engage with those you already know.
+This time of year can be a great time to grow your professional network.
+It is a social time with a lot of parties, events, and other opportunities to meet new people and engage with those you already know.
 The downtime in the office also allows you to think strategically about expanding your network and creating more engagement with your existing contacts.

-A common networking roadblock that affects many professionals is not feeling comfortable engaging with strangers, says Kristin Schrader, UMUC Associate Director of InternPLUS and Military Career Programs.
+A common networking roadblock that affects many professionals is not feeling comfortable engaging with strangers, says Francine Blume, UMUC assistant vice president of Career Development .
 She says this leads many to only network online instead of going to events and meeting people in person.
 Both have benefits, but in-person engagement can be more memorable.

-Career Advising Specialist, Cathy Francois, suggests you also tap into your current network.
+Assistant Director of Career Programming, Cathy Francois, suggests you also tap into your current network.
 “If you have a contact who works for a company that you are interested in, inquire about being a guest at the company‘s holiday party or at an informal gathering.
 This will give you the opportunity to be personally introduced to contacts at the company without much pressure,” she says.

 Bring something to the table

 “Networking often stalls when it feels like a one-sided relationship with all take and no give,“ says Rhoda Smackum, a UMUC career advising specialist and associate certified career coach.
 She points out people already have a lot of responsibilities at work and home, so you need to demonstrate the mutual benefits of your relationship.